August 25, 2016

 Fabien is a real straight shooter and when the song finished he smiled and said he loved it and wanted to produce it.
 He suggested taking the song in the direction I had secretly hoped for.

-One week later we were in an abandoned building in Friedrichshain that miraculously housed a small studio owned by a French label fully kitted out with row after row of vintage analogue synthesizers and drum machines.
+One week later we were in an abandoned building in Friedrichshain that miraculously housed a small studio fully kitted out with row after row of vintage analogue synthesizers and drum machines.

-Fabien had spent the previous day mapping, recording and programming additional tracks on top of my demo vocal, piano and a bass part he had asked me to add.
+Fabien had spent the previous day mapping, recording and programming additional tracks on top of my demo vocal, piano, a bass part he had asked me to add and only the ride cymbal of an unused full live drum track I had attempted.

 It was time to do the mix.
 These days mixing is all done on computer but Fabien wanted to do a “live” mix where we bring instruments and effects in and out manually as the mix is being printed.
 The last time I had done this was 30 years ago.
 I really missed this type of mixing.
 It’s like playing a gig and really pumps up the excitement of the track.
 It also means no two mixes are the same.
 We did a number of passes to make sure we had what we wanted in the end.

-The final step was sending the track to Abbey Road Studios to be mastered by Geoff Pesche who had worked with MIA, Gorillaz, Basement Jaxx, Coldplay and Dizzee Rascal to name a few.
+The final step was sending the track to Abbey Road Studios to be mastered by Geoff Pesche who has worked with amazing artists like MIA, Gorillaz, Basement Jaxx, Coldplay and Dizzee Rascal.

 I thought I had finished writing my new album when “Fado” arrived.
 I had even begun to do the first of the final edits to the tracks for the album.